 It is said that marijuana or hemp as it was previously known is dangerous, however it is categorically known not to be harmful to either the human body or mind.
 Marijuana does not pose a threat to the general public, but it is very much a danger to the Elite-owned oil companies, alcohol and tobacco industries and a large number of chemical corporations.
 Big businesses with unlimited spending power and influence have suppressed the truth from the people.
-The truth is that, if marijuana was utilised for its vast array of commercial products and benefits, it would create a second industrial revolution all on its own.
+The truth is that, if marijuana, in its several forms like oz seeds, was utilised for its vast array of commercial products and benefits, it would create a second industrial revolution all on its own.
 The truth is again that the super-rich have conspired to spread disinformation about a plant that, if used correctly, would ruin their companies.
 You may have noticed the same recurring theme here!?

 Where did the word ‘marijuana’ come from?
 In the mid-1930s, the ‘m-word’ was created from an obscure Spanish slang word to tarnish the good image and phenomenal history of the hemp plant.
 The facts cited here with references, are generally verifiable in the Encyclopaedia Britannica which was printed on hemp paper for 150 years:

 “All schoolbooks were made from hemp or flax paper until the 1880s.”
 Jack Frazier, Hemp Paper Reconsidered 1974

 “It was legal to pay taxes with hemp in America from 1631 until the early 1800s.”
 LA Times, 12th August 1981